A Beginner's Guide to Pool Landscape Lighting: Types, Tips, and Other Considerations

 Now that you know the basics of lighting your outdoor pool area, you should have a better idea of what you need to light and how you will light it.
 If you have any questions, be sure to leave a comment below or contact us directly.

-If you’re currently shopping around for a swimming pool, take a look at our pricing guide and download our free ebook below to learn the differences between concrete, vinyl liner, and fiberglass pools.
+If you’re currently shopping around for a swimming pool, take a look at our wide selection of fiberglass pool models, our pricing guide and download our free ebook below to learn the differences between concrete, vinyl liner, and fiberglass pools.